');

 About St. Paul, MO

-St. Paul is a small community in Missouri with a population of 3,292 residents.
-The median household income is $154,022 per year, which is above the national average.
-The median age in St. Paul is 43.1 years.
+St. Paul is a small town located in Missouri with a population of 3,292 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $154,022 per year, which is 105% above the national median of $75,149.
+The median age of 43.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How St. Paul Ranks in Missouri